codingMustache/codingMustache/README.md

 ## Joke of the Day

-Want to hear a joke about construction?
-Nah, I'm still working on it.
+Child: Dad, make me a sandwich.
+Dad: Poof!
+You're a sandwich.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+What does GHz stand for?
- 1. Motherboard
+ 1. Gigahetz
- 2. Graphics Processing Unit
+ 2. Gigahotz
- 3. Central Processing Unit
+ 3. Gigahertz
- 4. Hard Disk Drive
+ 4. Gigahatz

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Gigahertz
 </details>